MariusEvans/Auswendig/README.md

 # Auswendig
-!This project is a work-in-process, I would like feedback.
-All source code is within the "auswendig" folder!
+**This project is a work-in-process, I would like feedback.
+All source code is within the "auswendig" folder!**

 ## Information
 <br />